kletobias/advanced-mlops-lifecycle-hydra-mlflow-optuna-dvc/README.md

 ```

 2. (Optional) Set Environment Variables
-  Some Hydra configs reference environment variables like CMD_PYTHON or PROJECT_ROOT.
+  Some Hydra configs reference environment variables like `$CMD_PYTHON` or `$PROJECT_ROOT`.
 You can set these manually or via a .env file.
 For example:

 ```bash
 export CMD_PYTHON=/path/to/your/conda/envs/ny/bin/python